TheSeekerGame/TheSeeker/doc/src/tech/script-ref.md

 ## Custom Configs

-A script file can have an optional `[config]` section, where you can put any custom values (`f32` floats) you want to access from Rust while the script is running.
+A script file can have an optional `[config]` section, where you can put any custom values you want to access from Rust while the script is running.
 This is useful if you want to make some custom gameplay code be configurable via the asset files, instead of hardcoding values in Rust.

 Example: